Expat in Addis Ababa

 International Health Insurance QuoteAddis Ababa is the capital city of Ethiopia, which is Africa’s oldest country.
 As the largest city in the country, Addis Ababa has a population of about 3,384,569 residents.
 The headquarters of the African Union and over a hundred international embassies are in Addis Ababa.
 Therefore, Addis Ababa is usually referred to as the Capital of Africa.
 In recent years, the city has experienced a very fast rate of urban.
 Also, IMF (The International Monetary Fund) has ranked Ethiopia among the top five growing economies in the world.

 Expats working and living in Addis Ababa may find the technology industry is thriving.
-Many companies and organizations are seeking English-speaking expat employees with internationally training background.
-There are also many expat NGO and aid workers in Addis Ababa.
+Many companies and organizations are seeking English-speaking expat employees with international training backgrounds.
+There are also many expat NGOs and aid workers in Addis Ababa.

 1. Dining

-Vegetables and spicy meat dishes are typical Ethiopian cuisine.
-One of the best-known food is injera, a spongy pancake made from teff grain flour.
+Vegetables and spicy meat dishes are typical of Ethiopian cuisine.
+One of the best-known foods is injera, a spongy pancake made from teff grain flour.
 Yod Abyssinia is the top choice to enjoy Ethiopian traditional food.
 Musicians and dancers will often perform Ethiopian traditional dances at restaurants.
-Another popular choice would be 2000 Habesha Cultural restaurant.
+Another popular choice would be the 2000 Habesha Cultural Restaurant.
 They offer excellent local food choices.

 There are many luxury brands and boutiques in Addis Ababa.
-If you want something local, Shiro Meda, a place where hundreds of vendors sell traditional dresses and arts will be your top choice.
+If you want something local, Shiro Meda, a place where hundreds of vendors sell traditional dresses and art, will be your top choice.
 Traders at Shiro Meda also sell souvenirs, accessories and crafts.
-The local markets sell a range of goods such as jewellery, baskets, vegetables, fruits and Ethiopian wine.
+The local markets sell a range of goods, such as jewellery, baskets, vegetables, fruits and Ethiopian wine.
 There are also many barbecue stalls.

 3. Healthcare